-As the average price of a home in Bozeman continues to rise, many home buyers are finding that it is simply not an option to buy a home in Bozeman.
+As the median price of a home in Bozeman, Montana continues to rise, many home buyers are finding that it is simply not an option to buy a home in Bozeman.
 So, what are the alternatives?
-Keep reading to learn more about the cost of a home in Belgrade, Livingston, Manhattan, Three Forks, Gallatin Gateway, and Big Sky.
+Keep reading to learn more about the cost of a home in Belgrade, Livingston, Manhattan, Three Forks, and Big Sky.
 To explore all of these communities, click here.

 If you love Bozeman’s breweries, art galleries, restaurants, and the outdoors, Livingston, Montana is a wonderful place to consider.
 Over the past few years, Livingston has started to transform from a dusty small town to a pretty happening place.
 Along with its growing cultural scene, Livingston has plenty to offer outdoor enthusiasts.
 Sitting on the banks of the Yellowstone River at the north end of Paradise Valley, you’ll find some of the best fishing, floating, hiking, and camping within a few miles of town.
 Click here for a guide to moving to Livingston, Montana.